luxzg/WSL2-fixes/networkingMode=bridged.md

 ```
 - To clarify:
 `vmSwitch=`
-- Defines connection to External Virtual Switch from Hyper-V and needs name of same switch
+- Defines connection to External Virtual Switch from Hyper-V and needs to be set exactly same as the name of virtual (External) switch that we've set up in Virtusl Switch Manager (see `Get-VMSwitch` output above)
 - Also more options were added in later versions, but we DO NOT use them for now:
 ```
  	macAddress